onap/dcaegen2/docs/sections/apis/PNDA.rst

+..
+This work is licensed under a
+   Creative Commons Attribution 4.0 International License.

 PNDA – Platform for Network Data Analytics
 ==========================================

 PNDA has several APIs that are documented as part of the PNDA project.